Linaro/Connect/_pages/homepage.md

                 Connect will be held **March 23-25, 2021**.
             - style: text-dark
               description: >
-                The full schedule will be announced and registration will open on 26 January
+                The full schedule and registration will be announced January 26, 2021
   - row: container_row
     style: bg-secondary text-white
     sections: